rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 Here are the steps I took get going:

 1. `npm i jest react-testing-library dom-testing-library -D`
-1. Update `package.json` scripts test with `jest`
+1. Update `package.json` test scripts section with `jest` allowing me to run `npm test`
-1. Write a test for "hello world"
+1. Write a test for a "hello world" component
-1. Had to add a `.babelrc` file for jest to parse the React component JSX
+1. Added a `.babelrc` file for Jest to compile from ES6/7 and JSX to JavaScript the environment can interpret.
+This is helpful and beats compiling the code first then running the test suite.

 First basic test to get started: